StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {guid} with a GUID/UUID
+Moldova will replace any instance of {guid} with a GUID/UUID

 If you provide the *ordinal:* option, for the current line of text being generated, you can have the Slammer insert an existing value, rather than a new one.
 For